 Did you know that a physiotherapist can help with your recovery during or after cancer treatment to ease pain and improve your movement?
 Breast cancer survivors who have undergone various treatments may continue to suffer from different physical side effects during their journey to recovery.

 A specialist physiotherapist will perform a comprehensive assessment and design a treatment plan based the individual needs of the patient.
-One of the major objectives of cancer rehabilitation is optimising physical function.
-This rehabilitation programme will help you recover quicker by using soft tissue release techniques combined with a specifically designed exercise programme that will help you adapt to your situation.
+The major objectives of cancer rehabilitation is to improve physical function, manage side effects from breast cancer treatment, and enhance overall quality of life.

 Breast Cancer Related Complications